kosinix/widget-visibility/README.txt

 = 1.2.0 - 2014-12-18 =
 * Use better codebase.
+* Added top border to differentiate widget visibility controls from the rest of the widget.

 = 1.0.1 - 2014-09-28 =
 * Fix notice warnings and typo.